-- · The folder URL can be set by - browsing to an existing folder within the local disks of the client computer you are working from - or by typing in a path to a share in the local network.
+• The folder URL can be set by typing in a path to a share in the local network.
 For example: file://computername/foldername.

 An error message will be shown when the entry is not valid.

 - You can add multiple Agent Containers. - To remove any from this configuration, click the trash can icon and confirm with Yes.